awsdocs/aws-iot-docs/developerguide/life-cycle-events.md

 timestamp
 An approximation of when the event occurred, expressed in milliseconds since the Unix epoch\.
 The accuracy of the timestamp is \+/\- 2 minutes\.

+versionNumber
+The version number for the lifecycle event\.
+This is a monotonically increasing long integer value for each client ID connection\.
+The version number can be used by a subscriber to infer the order of lifecycle events\.
+The Connect and Disconnect messages for a client connection have the same version number\.
+The version number might skip values and is not guaranteed to be consistently increasing by 1 for each event\.
+If a client is not connected for approximately one hour, the version number is reset to 0\.
+For persistent sessions, the version number is reset to 0 after a client has been disconnected longer than the configured time\-to\-live \(TTL\) for the persistent session\.

+### Handling Client Disconnections<a name="reconnect"></a>

+Best practice is to always have a wait state implemented for lifecycle events, including Last Will and Testament \(LWT\) messages\.
+When a disconnect message is received, your code should wait a period of time and verify a device is still offline before taking action\.
+One way to do this is by using [SQS Delay Queues](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-delay-queues.html)\.
+When a client receives a LWT or a lifecycle event, you can enqueue a message \(for example, for 5 seconds\)\.
+When that message becomes available and is processed \(by Lambda or another service\), you can first check if the device is still offline before taking further action\.

 ## Subscribe/Unsubscribe Events<a name="subscribe-unsubscribe-events"></a>